storm-devs/storm-engine/tools/blender-gm-export/README.md

 ## Issues

-Import with BSP is very slow in Blender, so I've made bsp-patcher.exe utility.
+Export with BSP is very slow in Blender, so I've made bsp-patcher.exe utility.
-It is preferable to use it when importing with BSP
+It is preferable to use it when exporting with BSP

 [bsp-patcher](../bsp-patcher)